 No test combining the results of SNP analysis with clinical factors to predict breast cancer risk has been approved or cleared by the U.S. Food and Drug Administration (FDA).
 These are offered as laboratory-developed tests; that is, tests developed and used at a single testing site.
 Laboratory developed tests, as a matter of enforcement discretion, have not been traditionally regulated by FDA in the past.
 They do require oversight under the Clinical Laboratory Improvement Amendments of 1988 (CLIA), and the development and use of laboratory developed tests is restricted to laboratories certified as high complexity under CLIA.

 Under the current regulatory program, CLIA requires that laboratories demonstrate the analytical validity of the tests they offer.
 However, there is no requirement for a test to demonstrate either clinical validity or clinical utility.

 Genetic Testing for Hereditary Breast and/or Ovarian Cancer is addressed in a separate policy.

-POLICYThe OncoVue® Breast Cancer Risk Test is considered investigational as method of estimating individual patient risk for developing breast cancer.
+POLICYThe OncoVue® and BREVAGen™ breast cancer risk tests are considered investigational as a method of estimating individual patient risk for developing breast cancer.

 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.